guimbreon/PAB_BIOINF/README.md

-Here lays my codes from pab
+Here are all my codes from the pab clases.

+pab-perspetivas á bioinformatica/perspectives to bioinformatics

 Exercises from the professor: Franscisco Pina Martins :)